 Welcome to the Marquis Project’s website.
 Please take a look around and check out the tabs to learn more about the work of Marquis, what they can do for you, and how you can become involved.
 Here are some highlights:

 - About Us: Marquis Project Mission Statement, Partners, and Board of Directors

-- Projects: Check out the projects we are working on.
+- Community Initiatives: Check out the projects we are working on.